I’ve previously spoken about why your website is your vehicle to marketing success especially when it comes to your customers and website visitors.

 They are your driver and need to stay focussed on getting your car around the track - winning races.

-They shouldn’t be trying to figure out how to actually make it around the track at all.
+They shouldn’t be trying to figure out how to actually make it around the track.

 What surprised us the most was that although 60% of our survey respondents said they had a maintenance plan, only 46% were using their internal team or supplier to submit tickets around the frustrations they had with their website.

 In any kind of race, the smallest mistake can cost you your place and those little frustrations will slow you down.
-There’s always someone hot on your heels ready to overtake you, the same can be said for your website.
+There’s always someone hot on your heels ready to overtake you.

-Proactive maintenance keeps your internal team efficient and effective at doing what they do best.
+Proactive maintenance keeps your internal team efficient at doing what they do best.

 Publishing and creating valuable content that your customers will love.
 By enjoying the content, they’ll keep coming back and with the right marketing strategy, will end up buying from you.